X-Fix/poker-pattern/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Suggest an improvement to this project's documentat
+about: Suggest an improvement to this project's documentation
 title: "[DOCS]"
 labels: documentation
 assignees: X-Fix